chiefsantos-dev/chiefsantos-dev/README.md

 <h3>👋 About Me</h3>

-<p>I am a versatile data‑driven professional who thrives at the intersection of analytics, strategy, and technology.
+<p><strong><code>I am a versatile data‑driven professional who thrives at the intersection of analytics, strategy, and technology.
 My strength lies in transforming complex information into clear insights, actionable solutions, and measurable business impact.
-With a strong command of modern data tools and a strategic mindset, I bridge the gap between technical execution and business decision‑making.</p>

-<p>I bring a unique blend of analytical rigor, problem‑solving ability, and communication skills—allowing me to collaborate effectively across technical and non‑technical teams.
-Whether optimizing workflows, building data products, or uncovering opportunities through analysis, I approach every challenge with curiosity, precision, and a commitment to delivering results that matter.</p>

-<p>My work is grounded in three core principles: <strong>clarity, efficiency, and impact</strong>.
-I'm driven by the opportunity to turn raw data into meaningful outcomes that support smarter decisions, stronger performance, and scalable growth.</p>
+With a strong command of modern data tools and a strategic mindset, I bridge the gap between technical execution and business decision‑making.
+I bring a unique blend of analytical rigor, problem‑solving ability, and communication skills—allowing me to collaborate effectively across technical and non‑technical teams.
+Whether optimizing workflows, building data products, or uncovering opportunities through analysis, I approach every challenge with curiosity, precision, and a commitment to delivering results that matter.
+My work is grounded in three core principles: <strong>clarity, efficiency, and impact</strong>.
+I'm driven by the opportunity to turn raw data into meaningful outcomes that support smarter decisions, stronger performance, and scalable growth.</code></strong></p>

   </tr>